ansible-collections/ibm_zos_cics/docs/source/modules/transaction_dump.rst

 destination
-  The transaction dump data set to create.
+  Identifies which one of the transaction dump data sets is the target of the operation.
 If the value is left blank, A is implied, but you can specify A or B.

   Specify \ :literal:`A`\  to create or delete the A transaction dump data set.